 Fan Remake: The Aleph One version of the first game is technically this, since the original files didn't work with the Marathon 2 engine, so the fans recreated the game with the new engine (as of this edit, the support for original files was reverse-engineered and is currently in beta).
-On the more normal example, there is a Marathon mod for the Unreal Tournament 99.
+On the more normal example, there are also several Marathon mods for Unreal Tournament.

 Fan Sequel: Some people (and even teams of people) got rather ambitious after receiving the level editing software, Forge, from Bungie.
 Marathon Rubicon is definitely an example of one done right.

 Friend or Foe: The Kamikaze Simulacrums disguising as BoBs, who thankfully announce their nature by spouting nonsense like "I love you, man!" and "Frog Blast the Vent Core!".
 Then again, most players just shoot everyone just to be sure: